 With all the publicity given to forensic accounting these days and thought of as a fairly recent aspect of the accounting profession.
-In fact, as a concept, it has been around for centuries which is often traced back as far as 3300-3500BC, the scribes of Ancient Egypt, who were the accountants of their day and were involved in the prevention and detection of fraud.
-In the early 1800’s anassociation developed between the accountancy and legal professions, with accountants acting as expert financial witnesses in court cases.
-In the 1930’s in America, Eliot Ness got all the publicity in the case against Al Capone, but in fact, it was the work of Elmer Irey, an accountant with the Internal Revenue Service working behind the scenes, who ensured Capone’s conviction for tax evasion.
+In fact, as a concept, it has been around for centuries which is often traced back as far as 3300-3500BC.
+The scribes of Ancient Egypt, who were the accountants of their day were involved in the prevention and detection of fraud.
+In the early 1800’s an association developed between the accountancy and legal professions, with accountants acting as expert financial witnesses in court cases.
+In the 1930’s in America, Eliot Ness got all the publicity in the case against Al Capone.
+But in fact, it was the work of Elmer Irey, an accountant with the Internal Revenue Service working behind the scenes, who ensured Capone’s conviction for tax evasion.
 He was probably America’s first high-profile forensic accounting expert.

 So, far from being a new practice, forensic accounting has long been a part of the accounting profession.
 While it took a back seat in the early 20th century but now it is gaining back momentum.
 However, it is surrounded by some mystery so we are going to clear up the confusion regarding it.